Weissle/nvim/README.md

 ## Contribution
 1. **Bug Fixed**: Modify the original files directly (of course, on your branch).
 Please provide enough details about the bug including its root cause or how to reproduce it.
 2. **New Feature**: Create a lua file, place it to `lua/experiments/` and indicate its' target place, `options` or **Yue**'s main part.
-Please make sure that user should almost no need to change their config after this new feature is accepted.
+Please make sure that user should almost no need to change their config after the new feature is merged.

 ## You May Ask
 * **A startup plugin?**